Gardens of the World

 It seemed a wonderful sign that just as we we were pulling off the highway after driving through a dense patch of storms a double rainbow appeared above our destination, The Gardens of the World.
 As we set out along the path, the scene was magical with the gardens aglow from the warm light of the setting sun.

 We walked past a stunning Italian Garden with an authentic chain fountain running down a grassy embankment framed by tall rows of cyprus trees on either side.
-Then we entered the English Rose Garden under arched arbors hung with fragrant flowers and follow curved sidewalks around a stately display of roses and though looser displays perennial plantings.
-The last section of the garden, the Mission Courtyard with its fountain and heavy-hung lime trees was off a pathway lined with knotty, twisting-trunked olive trees.
+Then we entered the English Rose Garden under arched arbors hung with fragrant flowers and followed curved sidewalks around a stately display of roses and through looser displays of perennial plantings.
+The last section of the garden, the Mission Courtyard with its fountain and heavy-hung lime trees, was off a pathway lined with knotty, twisting-trunked olive trees.

 Final Rating: The first real surprise about this garden gem in a ritzy neighborhood is that it is totally free and open to the public.
 It is pleasantly tucked away from the road and surrounding suburban bustle, and the different sections of the garden have their own distinct tranquility.
 The landscape work is extremely well kept and complementary to each garden’s theme.
 Sometimes the garden does feel a little cramped with too much space and attention given to the bland Mission Courtyard & Bandstand areas.
 I would love to see it in the different blooming seasons of the year as it is totally worthy of repeat visits.
 THREE BLOOM RATING